clodbe0/MDEF22/docs/design_studio/00-first session.md

 #Communication Strategies

+**DESIGN FROM GUILT IS NOT EFFECTIVE, we have to create new avenues for exploration, though transformation.**

 *Understand my audience*

 *Being transparent about my intentions, offering a space where people I'm trying to reach and connect can understand better my background, my values, my commitment, my motives, my positionality – creating a foundation for trust*